Tipping Point Species

 Tipping Point Species List

-Scientists for the Road to Recovery initiative have identified 104 Tipping Point Species in need of focused and immediate scientific action to pinpoint causes of declines and to support practitioners dedicated to recovering their populations.
-Note that some of these species are already listed as Endangered, Threatened, or Special Concern under federal legislation in the U.S. (Endangered Species Act [ESA]) or Canada (Species at Risk Act [SARA]).
-An asterisk denotes Presumed Urgency—Poorly Monitored species.
+Scientists at R2R have identified 112 Tipping Point species in need of focused and immediate scientific action to pinpoint causes of declines and to support practitioners dedicated to recovering their populations.
+Note that all of these species are also Watch List species, and some are already listed as Endangered, Threatened, or Special Concern under federal legislation in the U.S. (ESA) or Canada (SARA).
+An asterisk denotes Poorly Monitored species, for which urgency is assessed through expert-assigned vulnerability scores.
+Nomenclature and taxonomy reflect the most recent update to the American Ornithological Union, Clements, and eBird (cf. Clements et al. 2025).

 American Golden-Plover